eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 EUDI Wallet Instance and an attestation, which trust relationships SHALL exist between the interacting parties to enable these interactions.

-Moreover, for the ‘Attestation releasing’ interaction in section 6.3.2, this version of this document also describes, on a high level, how this required trust can be established.
+Moreover, for the 'Attestation releasing' interaction in section 6.3.2, this version of this document also describes, on a high level, how this required trust can be established.
 This description includes references to existing or draft standards that define detailed security measures.